TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/-mod/Index.rst

          Each column has a number which ultimately comes from the configuration of the table tt\_content, field 'colPos' found in the tables.php file.
-         This is the values of the four default columns:
+         These are the values of the four default columns:

          Left: 1